dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR01.md

 Note: Anonymous block names do not remain constant.
 Although a referenced anonymous block becomes permanent, the numeric portion of its name can change between drawing sessions.

-About Obtaining Entity Information (AutoLISP).
+#### About Obtaining Entity Information (AutoLISP)

 The entget function returns the definition data of a specified entity as a list.
 Each item in the list is specified by a DXF group code.
 The first item in the list contains the entity's current name.
 An AutoLISP application can retrieve and output the definition data for the line by using the following example code:

 ```c
 (defun C:PRINTDXF ( )